GNOME/gtk/docs/reference/gtk/windows.md

 The Win32 GDK backend can be influenced with some additional environment variables.

-### GDK_IGNORE_WINTAB
+### GDK_WIN32_TABLET_INPUT_API

-If this variable is set, GTK doesn't use the Wintab API for tablet support.
+If this variable is set, it determines the API that GTK uses for tablet support.

-### GDK_USE_WINTAB
+The possible values are:

+`none`
+: Disables tablet support

+`wintab`
-If this variable is set, GTK uses the Wintab API for tablet support.
+: Use the Wintab API

+`winpointer`
+: Use the Windows Pointer Input Stack API.
 This is the default.

 ## Windows-specific handling of cursors